-Private Autism and ADHD service for adults
+Private Autism and ADHD Services for Adults

 The private, self-funding Autism and ADHD service offers a range of services which clients pay for themselves.
+Please note we are not currently accepting private referrals for ADHD diagnostic assessments.

 What services do we offer?